Nerves kick in for England fans ahead of crunch knockout tie with Senegal

 Some predicted an “easy” win for the Three Lions in the round of 16 tie on Sunday, while others thought it would be a “tough” match.

+Prime Minister Rishi Sunak said “hats off” to controversial host nation Qatar for running an “incredible World Cup so far”, adding: “The group stages will be remembered as one of the all-time greats.”

+In a tweet before the game, Mr Sunak added: “Come on England keep the dream alive.”

-There was a lively atmosphere outside the Al Bayt Stadium in Qatar’s capital city Doha, where England supporters were greeted by a vast Senegalese following – with many fans of the African nation drumming, dancing and waving flags.
+There was a lively atmosphere outside the Al Bayt Stadium in the host nation’s capital city Doha, where England supporters were greeted by a vast Senegalese following – with many fans of the African nation drumming, dancing and waving flags.

 The mood was friendly, with England fans joining them for photos and live music lining the long walk to the stadium.